 Understand that your side of the story is not going to quiet the mob and that responding to them directly is only going to fuel their fire.
 Let the mob vent.
 Don’t block them from your page, don’t delete their comments, let them vent.
 Ideally, guide their venting to the appropriate status.
 Currently, the Applebee’s Facebook page has 2 posts explaining their situation up with approximately 30,000 comments on them.
 I think 2 updates plus all their responses within the comments section is a little too much.
 One update with the facts is enough.

 Will Applebee’s lose customers over this situation?
 Maybe a few, but nothing for them to panic about.
 Is this a huge social media fail?
 No. I have seen lots worse where the company behaved as if they did not care about the public.
 I think in this situation, Applebee’s was trying to care a little too much.
 They went to a lot of effort to continuously to provide the facts and explain their side of the situation, which was perceived by the mob as being argumentative or confrontational.

-As I said in the beginning of the post, this one has me scratching my head.
-It is easy to say that Applebee’s failed in their social media efforts here because obviously they are currently dealing with an angry mob.
+As I said at the beginning of the post, this one has me scratching my head.
+It is easy to say that Applebee’s failed in their social media efforts here because obviously, they are currently dealing with an angry mob.
 But what could they have done to avoid having to deal with such a mob, besides not fire the waitress?